juanluispaz/ts-sql-query/docs/queries/recursive-select.md

         select company.id as id, company.name as name, company.parent_id as parentId from company join recursive_select_1 on recursive_select_1.parentId = company.id
     )
-select id as id, name as name, parentId as "parentId" from recursive_select_1
+select id as id, name as name, parentId as parentId from recursive_select_1
 ```